 1. Course Code IPH 474 / PH 674 / AA 474 / AA 674 2.
 Title of the Course Basics of Radio Astronomy 3.
 Credit Structure L-T- P-Credits 2-1-0-3 4.
 Name of the Discipline Physics 5.
 Pre-requisite, if any Basics of Electronics procedure of conducting experiments 6.
 Scope of the Course This course is intended to impart the hands-on Astronomy to students.
 It aims to introduce Radio Astronomy as well as basic instrumentation and Engineering in Astronomy.
+It also aims to introduce students to the basics of Extragalactic Astronomy and Cosmology 7.
+Course Syllabus Basics of Electronics procedure of conducting experiments This course is intended to impart the hands-on Astronomy to students.
+It aims to introduce Radio Astronomy as well as basic instrumentation and Engineering in Astronomy.
 It also aims to introduce students to the basics of Extragalactic Astronomy and Cosmology.
-7. Course Syllabus Review of Electromagnetic theory: Maxwell's equations and basics of electric and magnetic fields, Basic Electromagnetic Theory and radiation of electromagnetic waves, E & B Field Measurable quantities and Polarization.
+Review of Electromagnetic theory: Maxwell's equations and basics of electric and magnetic fields, Basic Electromagnetic Theory and radiation of electromagnetic waves, E & B Field Measurable quantities and Polarization.
 Radio Universe and Antenna: The Radio Universe and the Atmospheric Radio Window Brightness, Flux density and antenna fundamentals-I, Effects of the earth's atmosphere, Basics of Radiative Transfer, Antenna fundamentals-II, Antenna Fundamentals-III.
 Radio Interferometry: Introduction, Uses and Advantages, Essential Ingredients of an interferometer.
 Radiometers: from Voltages to Spectra, Galactic Astrophysics and observations.
 Extragalactic Astrophysics: Fundamentals, Galaxies, Clusters of Galaxies, A brief introduction to cosmology, Astrophysics with 21 cm emission.
 Experiments: 1.
 Measuring Beam Patterns - 4 sessions 2.
 Measuring telescope aperture efficiency - 2 sessions 3.
 Measuring the brightness of the sun and the moon - 2 sessions 4.
 Galactic Observations - 21 cm - 4 sessions 5.
 Extragalactic Observations - 21 cm - 6 sessions 6.
-Cosmological Comtinuum and spectral line observations - 4 sessions 8.
-Suggested Books Final Projects - 8-10 sessions Ryden, Barbara, Introduction to Cosmology, Addison Wesley, 2003.
+Cosmological Comtinuum and spectral line observations - 4 sessions 0 Cuggosted Deales 7.
+Final Projects - 8-10 sessions 8.
+Suggested Books Ryden, Barbara, Introduction to Cosmology, Addison Wesley, 2003.
 ISBN: 0-8053-8912-1